Flashwords gives Duolingo a run for its money with its speedy language-learning techniques

 Platform: iPhone & iPad

 Update!
-Flashwords has received a few updates since we last reviewed it.
+Flashwords has received a few updates since we last reviewed it over two years ago.
 Let’s take a look at what’s changed in this language-learning app.

 So what’s new?
 The biggest change to Flashwords involves one of our original gripes regarding the app – support for word categories.
-Now, users can learn words around different themes (for instance, science vocabulary or history vocabulary), which makes purposeful language-learning a lot easier in Flashwords.
-However, that being said, our other gripe – support for additional languages – hasn’t been addressed, meaning you’re still fairly limited when it comes to the foreign languages you can learn in Flashwords.
+Now, users can learn words around different themes (for instance, science vocabulary or history vocabulary), which makes purposeful language-learning a lot easier.
+However, our other gripe – support for additional languages – hasn’t been addressed, meaning you’re still fairly limited when it comes to the foreign languages you can learn in Flashwords.
 And considering that the app still charges $2/£2 on a monthly basis, some users may be disappointed with this.

-Revised rating: It’s great to see Flashwords gain support for vocabulary categories.
-But at the same time, we’d have expected a little more from the app – especially given its ongoing subscription cost.
-Support for additional languages should be a key priority for the developer now. ★★★½
+Revised rating: It’s great to see Flashwords gain support for vocabulary categories, but support for additional languages should be a key priority for the developer now. ★★★½

 Our original review, written in June 2018, is presented in its entirety below.